 Wild animals in the home are not only annoying, but they can also pose a dangerous risk.

 Through our practical knowledge, not every pest control company offers wildlife services, as removing wildlife requires specialized skills.
 But, if your business does, you need to price the service right.

 Our findings show that the price of wildlife services ranges from $150 – 500, with the average visit costing $250.
 Depending on the type and size of the pest, wildlife removal can cost upwards of $1,000.

 Bed bugs are some of the most difficult pests to get rid of.
 They can hide in small cracks and survive a long time without food or water.
 This makes them one of the most expensive pests to treat, especially because fumigation is often involved.

-You could end up charging your customers anywhere from $1,000 – 2,500 to exterminate bed bugs.
-The cost is mainly determined by the size of the home and the extent of the infestation.
+You could end up charging your customers anywhere from $1,000 – $2,500 to exterminate bed bugs.
+Based on our observations, the cost is mainly determined by the size of the home and the extent of the infestation.

 Termite treatment cost

 Termites can literally eat a house, causing major structural and property damage.
-There are even species that feed on the trees around your home as well.
+Our investigation demonstrated that there are even species that feed on the trees around your home as well.
 The cost of termite treatment depends on a number of factors, such as:

 - Size of the colony.